-The Wellness Education and Prevention Office plans, coordinates, and supports educational programming and outreach on responsible student decision-making towards health, wellness, and safety topics including but not limited to: alcohol, drugs, sexual violence, bystander intervention, sexually transmitted infections, and stress management.
-The office is responsible for coordinating prevention efforts that reduce dangerous drug and alcohol use and related negative consequences.
+Plans, coordinates, and supports educational programming and outreach on responsible student decision-making towards health, wellness, and safety topics including but not limited to: alcohol, drugs, sexual violence, bystander intervention, sexually transmitted infections, and stress management.
+Responsible for coordinating prevention efforts that reduce dangerous drug and alcohol use and related negative consequences.
 The methods used to carry out these efforts include peer-to-peer education, promotion of healthy lifestyles and choices, supporting vibrant substance-free alternative activities, providing volunteer and career development opportunities, and serving as an informed link to resources.
-The office supports diverse healthy student development with both harm reduction and environmental approaches to prevention and carefully measures the campus climate to understand what initiatives are effective.
+Supports diverse healthy student development with both harm reduction and environmental approaches to prevention and carefully measures the campus climate to understand what initiatives are effective.